 - Grains in general (quinoa, oats, millet, and corn)

 Sugar (white and brown sugar)—also called sucrose—is completely carbohydrate, as is the sugar in milk products (lactose).
-Legumes (beans and lentils) and nuts also contain carbs and protein.
+Legumes (beans and lentils) and nuts contain carbs, fat and protein.

 When we consume foods that contain carbohydrates, first they are digested by enzymes, starting in your mouth while you are chewing and continuing in your intestines once you have swallowed, until they are broken down into the smallest sugar molecules—glucose.
 Next, the glucose is absorbed through your intestinal lining and makes its way into your blood resulting in an increase in your blood sugar.

 Some foods containing carbs are more likely to raise your blood sugar level quickly—such as straight sugar—those foods are referred to as “high glycemic.”
 When your blood sugar goes up quickly, you might feel agitated or sleepy.